 I. Introduction

 The manipulation of particles via electromagnetic (E.M) waves is a powerful and versatile technique, primarily employed for two key objectives: particle acceleration and trapping.
 In the context of acceleration, one prominent mechanism is autoresonance, wherein a charged particle sustains phase synchronization with an EM wave through nonlinear effects.
 A well-known example is the Gyro-Resonant Accelerator[1-3], in which electrons resonate within a time-varying magnetic field while interacting with a fixed-frequency EM wave, the smooth augmentation of the magnetic field is automatically accompanied by a correspondent growth of the relativistic electron mass.
-Additional acceleration mechanisms include betatron resonance[4-6] and ponderomotive-force-driven acceleration[7, 8]. , Velocity-accelerating can also be achieved through Landau resonant, wherein electrons with velocities near the phase velocity of a longitudinal wave become confined within the associated potential well, and then through increasing the phase velocity along the electron trajectory, the electron will also be accelerated due to the trapping effect.
+Additional acceleration mechanisms include betatron resonance[4-6] and ponderomotive-force-driven acceleration[7, 8].
+On the other hand, Velocity-accelerating can also be achieved through Landau resonant, wherein electrons with velocities near the phase velocity of a longitudinal wave become confined within the associated potential well, and then through increasing the phase velocity along the electron trajectory, the electron will also be accelerated due to the trapping effect.
 For particle trapping, spatial confinement can be achieved using methods such as optical tweezers or ponderomotive potential wells generated by the spatial interference patterns of laser beats [9].

+Beside the physics application, Ream of papers describe the phenomenon of the trapping effect between EM wave and electron in universal space and plasma device such as tokamak.
+For example, the trapped electron in chorus wave nonlinearity or time domain structures (TDS), the relativistic electron precipitation by EMIC waves (electromagnetic ion cyclotron mode), and the resonance with whistle mode wave.

-Although the interaction between test particles and EM waves has been extensively examined[10-18], like the resonant between electron and electrostatic field or electromagnetic wave under magnetic field[] .Few studies have incorporated the static electric field, the electromagnetic wave at the same time during interactions under magnetic field, despite its relevance in phenomena such as runaway electron generation in tokamaks and pitch angle scattering in earth space, where there exist both the electrostatic field, background magnetic field and E.M wave likes whistle wave; Building Building upon approaches used to study electron pitch-angle scattering in EM waves[10], we extend existing models by introducing a static electric field, thereby uncovering a previously unexplored form of resonant trapping in EM wave–particle interactions.
+Although the interaction between test particles and EM waves has been extensively studied[10-18], like the resonant between electron and electrostatic field or electromagnetic wave under magnetic field .Few studies have incorporated the static electric fieldinto the interactions between electron and E.M wave under magnetic field, despite its relevance in phenomena such as runaway electron generation in tokamaks and pitch angle scattering in earth space, where there exist both the electrostatic field, background magnetic field and E.M wave likes whistle wave; Building upon pseudopotential approaches used to study electron pitch-angle scattering in EM waves[10], we extend existing models by introducing a static electric field, thereby uncovering a previously unexplored form of resonant trapping in EM wave–particle interactions.
 To the best of our knowledge, in this study we first numerically investigate trapping phenomenon in which electron’s velocity within a static electric field become confined at the Normal Doppler Resonant or Anomalous Doppler Resonant in a uniform magnetic field.
 During trapping, the work performed by the static electric field is continuously converted into gyrokinetic energy or E.M wave, thereby sustaining resonance condition with the EM wave, and the energy transfer from static electric field also agree with the quantum theory prediction and satisfied with angular conservation model.

 The structure of this paper is as follows: In Section II, we develop a mathematical framework describing the interaction between an electromagnetic wave and an electron subjected to a static electric field that is colinear with a uniform background magnetic field.
 Section III presents a numerical investigation of the resulting trapping dynamics, including a detailed analysis of the underlying physical mechanism and the derivation of critical threshold conditions necessary for trapping.
 In Section IV, the theoretical predictions are benchmarked against results from quantum theory to assess consistency and validate the model.
 Section V offers a comprehensive discussion of the findings, and Section VI concludes the paper with a summary of the principal results and their potential implications.

 II. electron-electromagnetic wave interaction analysis